 PURPOSE:

 The purpose of this Workforce Development (WD) Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on policy and automation changes related to providers that participate in the Child Care Services (CCS) program.

-The purpose of this updated WD Letter is to remove the CCS provider agreement instructions from this WD Letter.
-In the near future, a new WD Letter will be issued with CCS provider agreement instructions.
+This updated WD Letter provides information related to the implementation of the new Child Care Case Management (CCCM) system and adds provider agreement instructions.

 RESCISSIONS:

-WD Letter 14-22
+WD Letter 14-22, Change 1

 BACKGROUND:

-On September 13, 2022, the Texas Workforce Commission’s (TWC) three-member Commission (Commission) approved amendments to TWC Chapter 809 Child Care Services rules().
-These amendments include changes to implement House Bill 2607, 87th Texas Legislature, Regular Session (2019), which requires all CCS providers to participate in the Texas Rising Star program.
+On September 13, 2022, the Texas Workforce Commission’s (TWC) three-member Commission (Commission) approved amendments to TWC Chapter 809 Child Care Services rules at 40 Texas Administrative Code (TAC), Chapter 809.
+These amendments include changes necessary to implement House Bill 2607, 87th Texas Legislature, Regular Session (2021), which requires all CCS providers to participate in the Texas Rising Star program.
 The legislation creates a new entry level for CCS providers and requires all CCS providers to attain at least a Two-Star certification in the Texas Rising Star program.
 The approved rule amendments also standardize several policies at the state level to ensure greater consistency from CCS providers.

-Additionally, in July 2022, TWC selected a vendor to implement a new Child Care Case Management (CCCM) system to replace the Child Care program functions in The Workforce Information System of Texas (TWIST) and include a modernized process for capturing child care automated attendance.
-The roll out of the attendance module of this new system is scheduled for May 2023.
-TWIST child care provider data will be migrated to the new system, and this data must be accurate and current before the migration.
+Additionally, in July 2022, TWC selected a vendor to implement a new CCCM system to replace the child care program functions in The Workforce Information System of Texas (TWIST) and include a modernized process for capturing child care automated attendance.
+The new CCCM has been branded as the Texas Child Care Connection (TX3C).
+The automated attendance functionality of TX3C was deployed on May 17, 2023, and the full case management functionality is scheduled to launch on July 1, 2024.

 TWC has developed resources and guidance to support changes in the following provider-related areas: